mchellappa/cloudlab-dotnet/README.md

 }
 ```

 The app is now using MVC; however, it does not have any routes mapped.
-Add a folder named `Controllers` in `Kitchen.Api` and create a file named `InventoryController.cs`.
+In the folder named `Controllers` in `Kitchen.Api` and create a file named `InventoryController.cs`.

 ```csharp
 using System.Collections.Generic;